Replacing a shower screen is a quick way to upgrade your shower space. Find out how to do it yourself

 Can you just replace the glass in a shower screen?

-If the glass in your shower screen is cracked, scratched or simply not to your taste, but the frame is still perfectly workable you can think of replacing it.
-Cruz says, “You can buy tempered glass that’s cut to size in the thickness you want, so it is possible to replace the glass in a shower screen.”
+If the glass in your shower screen is cracked, scratched, or simply not to your taste, but the frame is still perfectly functional, you can consider replacing it.

 How much do shower screens cost?